 Access the Undergraduate Research Application Form and Instructions.
 (PDF)

-After you return from you travel, you must submit a Travel Expense Voucher to obtain reimbursement for your travel expenses.
-This form also is filled out using the On Line Tiger Travel System, which you will need to do with the help of your mentor.
+Upon return from travel, the student traveler must submit a Travel Expense Voucher to obtain reimbursement for his/her travel expenses.
+This form also is filled online through the Tiger Travel System.
+Again, it is strongly recommended that students file this form with the help of their mentors.

 Student Obligations and Responsibilities: The complete description of student responsibilities is outlined in the grants acceptance form and will be mailed to successful applicants (a sample, not to be used, in Adobe Acrobat pdf format may be viewed).
-A final written report that has been reviewed and signed by your faculty research mentor must be submitted to the FCSMUGR Committee.
+A final written report that has been reviewed and signed by the faculty research mentor must be submitted to the FCSM Undergraduate Research Committee.
 If an acceptable final report is not submitted, all monies must be returned to the University.
-If monies are not returned, the FCSMUGR Committee will freeze the student's University records.
+If monies are not returned, the committee will freeze the student's University records.

 View and print the Final Report Style Sheet.
 (PDF)

-Additional information may be obtained by contacting Dr. Vonnie Shields, Associate Dean, The Jess and Mildred Fisher College of Science and Mathematics.
+Additional information may be obtained by contacting Dr. Angel Kumchev, Acting Associate Dean, The Jess and Mildred Fisher College of Science and Mathematics.

 This Registry is designed to link undergraduate students who have research experience with graduate schools interested in recruiting such students (please see http://www.cur.org/projects_and_services/registry/students/ for general information about the Registry).
 The registry is free of charge to the student.
 Interested graduate schools contact CUR and pay to gain access to the student's records.
 These schools can then contact students whose records they are interested in.
 100% of the proceeds go directly into our Summer Fellowships program, supporting CUR members and their students for a summer of (CUR-sponsored) research.